 Under Virginia law, the necessary elements of the tort of defamation (which includes both libel and slander) are usually expressed as (1) a publication about the plaintiff, (2) of an actionable statement, (3) with the requisite intent.
 This sounds simple enough, but proper application of these principles is far more complicated than one would expect.
 This is, in part, due to the fact that the test is circular, as it begs the question of what an "actionable statement" is.
-It is more useful to think of Virginia law of defamation as encompassing the following eight elements: (1) a factual assertion (as opposed to an expression of opinion); (2) that is false; (3) and defamatory in nature; (4) that is about the plaintiff; (5) and made to a third party; (6) in a setting or context that isn't privileged; (7) with the requisite degree of fault; (8) that causes actual reputational injury.
+It is more useful to think of Virginia law of defamation as encompassing the following eight elements: (1) a factual assertion (as opposed to an expression of opinion); (2) that is false; (3) and defamatory in nature; (4) that is about the plaintiff; (5) and made to a third party; (6) in a setting or context that isn't privileged; (7) with the requisite degree of fault; (8) that causes actual or presumed damages (generally consisting of financial loss, loss of standing in the community, and/or emotional distress).

 Element (6) refers to a defense, not an element of the plaintiff's proof, but I've included it in the list to clarify that an otherwise defamatory statement made in a privileged setting will not be actionable in a court of law.
-Furthermore, element (8)--harm to reputation--is presumed (and need not be proven) in those situations deemed to constitute "defamation per se."
+Furthermore, element (8)--damages--is presumed (and need not be proven) in those situations deemed to constitute "defamation per se."

 Libel and slander will be considered "per se" defamatory if it (1) imputes the commission of a crime involving moral turpitude; (2) imputes that the person is infected with a contagious disease which would exclude the party from society; (3) imputes an unfitness to perform the duties of a job or a lack of integrity in the performance of those duties; or (4) prejudices the party in his or her profession or trade.
 Statements that might qualify as defamation per se include an allegation that one has acted unprofessionally, an attack on a person's honesty and veracity, a false report of a corporations' profit and earnings, a statement regarding a company's inability to pay bills, and a statement suggesting a person is an incompetent businessman.